peteroupc/peteroupc.github.io/colorgen.md

 <a id=Introduction></a>
 ## Introduction

 This document presents an overview of many common color topics that are of general interest to programmers and that can be implemented in many different programming languages.
+Many of the topics contain pseudocode that shows their implementation.
 In particular, this document discusses&mdash;

 - popular formats for red-green-blue (RGB) colors,
 - several color models of practical interest, including conversion methods,